FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 Future specifications which define an NAI within this registry, should give detailed descriptions of what kind of network access is to be provided.

+## On-Path Attackers and Impersonation

+In most EAP use-cases, the server identity is validated (usually through a certificate), or the EAP method allows the TLS tunnel to be cryptographically bound to the inner application data.
+For the methods outlined here, the use of public credentials, and/or skipping server validation allows "on-path" attacks to succeed where they would normally fail

+EAP supplicants and peers MUST assume that all data sent over an EAP session is visible to attackers, and can be modified by them.

+The methods defined here SHOULD only be used to bootstrap initial network access.
+All subsequence application-layer traffic SHOULD be full authenticated and secured with systems such as IPSec or TLS.

+## Privacy Considerations

+The NAIs used here are contained in a public registry, and therefore do not have to follow the username privacy recommendations of
+{{RFC7542, Section 2.4}}.
+However, there may be other personally identifying information contained in EAP or AAA packets.
+This situation is no different from normal EAP authentication, and thus has no additional positive or negative implications for privacy.

 # Acknowledgements